Legeovany/Legeovany/README.md

 ## About me

 <p>
-Software Engineer with expertise in JavaScript, NodeJs, Python and Java programming languages.<br>
-My deep professional experience lies in Software Engineering in Test, where I excel in developing automated applications and frameworks for API and WEB testing, I also conduct code review and refactoring to enhance code quality, Additionally optimizing development workflows and developing pipelines to ensure high levels of reliability and scalability.<br>
+Passionate Software Engineer with a deep expertise in JavaScript, Node.js, Python, and Java.
+With a specialization in Software Engineering in Test, my professional journey is marked by a knack for developing automated applications and frameworks dedicated to API and web testing.
+I focus on enhancing software quality through QA process, test automation, code review, end-to-end testing, optimized development workflows, pipeline development and comprehensive documentation.
+My goal is to deliver reliable, inherently scalable and efficient solutions.<br>
-Extensive knowledge in software development in Javascript and NodeJs, including ExpressJs framework developing back-end applications, APIs and web applications.<br>
+In the world of software development, my experience is extensive in both front-end and back-end aspects, with a strong focus on JavaScript and Node.js, where I develop sophisticated back-end applications and web APIs, leveraging the power of Express.js.
+Within this spectrum, I hold a pivotal role in driving feature development, tackling bug fixes, innovation and software design.<br>
-Furthermore, my expertise encompasses a diverse range of essential tools, including Cypress, Rest Assured, Selenium, Git, Junit, JMeter, Jira, Jenkins, Azure, GitHub, Postman, Scrum methodology and DevOps.
-With my experience I can effectively manage the software development lifecycle, ensuring seamless integration and delivery of top-notch software solutions.<br>
+Furthermore, I have expertise in essential tools such as Cypress, Rest Assured, Selenium, JUnit, JMeter, Jira, Jenkins, Azure, GitHub, Postman, Figma, Fastify, TypeScript, Prisma, SQL, MongoDB, AI, scrum methodology and more.
+Leveraging my experience, I orchestrate the software development lifecycle to ensure seamless integration and the delivery of top-tier software solutions.<br>
 </p>